-You can create a star-shaped picture box in two ways.
+Create a star-shaped picture box using the Starburst tool in two ways.

-- 1 Select the Starburst tool 🔅, and then click and drag.
+1 Select the Starburst tool , and then click and drag.

-- 2 Select the Starburst tool, and then position the crosshair pointer + where you want the star-shaped box and click once.
+2 To define specific attributes as you create the star burst box, select the Starburst tool, and then position the crosshair pointer + where you want the star-shaped box and click once.
 When the Starburst dialog box displays, enter values for the following fields, and then click OK:

 - Star Width

 - Star Height

 - Number of Spikes

-- Spike Depth: Enter the desired distance from the tip of the spike to the base of the spike as a percentage. - Random Spikes: Enter a value between 0 and 100, where 0 is no randomness applied and 100 is full randomness applied.
+- Spike Depth: Enter the desired distance from the tip of the spike to the base of the spike as a percentage.

+- Random Spikes: Enter a value between 0 and 100, where 0 is no randomness applied and 100 is full randomness applied.